a1v0/london-liste/README.md

 Click the button, create a fork, and you're ready to go.

+### Adding locations

+The file you will be working with is `app/places.js`.
+The file contains instructions on how to add locations.

+1. Find the file in the GitHub file explorer.
+2. In the top-right corner of the code box, click the pencil icon.
+This will open the file in Edit mode.
+3. When you're done with your edit, click the green "Commit changes..." button at the top
+  - Add a commit message in the imperative tense, e.g. "Add British Museum"

 ## To-do

 1. create instructions for forking and editing data structure